Upper Year Research Projects and Experiential Courses

 Research can be supervised by any faculty member in the Department of Physics & Astronomy.
 Faculty members in other departments with connections to physics can also act as supervisors for these projects.
 Recent students have found supervisors from the departments of Engineering Physics, Mathematics & Statistics, Chemistry & Chemical Biology, Biology, and Biochemistry & Biomedical Sciences.
 Any supervisor outside of Physics & Astronomy must be approved by the course coordinator before registration can proceed.

 Registration in the 6-unit project option requires a cumulative GPA of at least 9.0.
 This requirement can be relaxed under extenuating circumstances and with permission of the supervisor and course coordinator.
+This course is a full year course.

 Literature Review - Physics 4L03/Biophysics 4L03